alvesoaj/MDBtoCSV/README.md

 ## USAGE

-Change the path to .MDB inside of Tool.java, compile and run, the .CSV archives will be created inside the folder files
+Change the path to .MDB inside of Tool.java, compile and run, the .CSV archives will be created inside the folder ./output